Rock-n-Block/ansible-tools/terraform/README.md

 By default, password-protected (encrypted) private ssh keys are not supported in Terraform But, if you use such key and some sort of ssh agent, you can set variable `ssh_agent_support = true` to utilize ssh agent

-#### Ansible Hosts file

-After running `make apply module=ec2-base`, Terraform will create Ansible-compatible hosts file.
-It will be stored in `ec2-base/generated-hosts.yml`.
-You can take contents of this file and append to your local hosts file.
-Be careful: file will be overwritten each time after issuing `make apply`

 #### Importing existing keys

 If you changing state, but SSH key was already created on AWS, Terraform will create error.